-Levaquin was first approved for the marketing in 1996.
+Levaquin was first approved for marketing in 1996.
 It accounts for around 28% of all fluoroquinolone prescriptions in the U.S., making it the second most popular fluoroquinolone antibiotic.
 It was previously the most prescribed antibiotic in 2010, used to treat a range of bacterial infections including urinary tract infections, respiratory infections, bronchitis, pneumonia, and even plague.

 According to the FDA, a new warning is needed for Levaquin, Cipro, Avelox and other fluoroquinolones (FQs) as they may trigger a serious, persistent, multi-symptom disability referred to as fluoroquinolones-associated disability (FQAD).
 FQAD refers to a “constellation of symptoms” leading to disability that has been observed during FDA monitoring of FQ safety reports.

 Although most of the individual symptoms observed are documented in the literature and reflected in the FQ drug medication guides, there have been no warnings in the past about a link to a constellation of symptoms across organ systems.